TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-adfs-other-questions.md

 # Other Questions Related to AD FS

-- Use the [Claims X-ray](https://adfshelp.microsoft.com/ClaimsXray/TokenRequest) service within  [ADFS Help](https://adfshelp.microsoft.com/) to debug and troubleshoot problems with claims issuance.<br>
+- Use the [Claims X-ray](https://adfshelp.microsoft.com/ClaimsXray/TokenRequest) service within  [ADFS Help](https://adfshelp.microsoft.com/) to debug and troubleshoot problems with claims issuance
-- For help generating claims and verifying if they are correct, use our [RPT Claim Rules](https://adfshelp.microsoft.com/AadTrustClaims/ClaimsGenerator) tool.<br>
+- For help generating claims and verifying if they are correct, use our [RPT Claim Rules](https://adfshelp.microsoft.com/AadTrustClaims/ClaimsGenerator) tool
-- Use our [Diagnostics Analyzer](https://adfshelp.microsoft.com/DiagnosticsAnalyzer/Analyze) to run a comprehensive health check on your AD FS server and help troubleshoot where your issue is coming from.<br>
+- Use our [Diagnostics Analyzer](https://adfshelp.microsoft.com/DiagnosticsAnalyzer/Analyze) to run a comprehensive health check on your AD FS server and help troubleshoot where your issue is coming from

 ## **Recommended Documents**